 Logs may contain crucial information about customers’ personally identifiable information, financial data, and other business-sensitive data.
 Threat actors can use sophisticated sniffers to read your log data, and it becomes increasingly exposed when transmitted in clear text over the internet.
 Ensuring customer data is anonymized is an important step in information security.
 However, to add another layer of security, all log data should be encrypted using protocols such as TLS.

-Use a Cloud-Based Centralized Log Management Tool
+Use a Centralized Log Management Tool

 You can create your own log management setup using open-source tools.
 However, when using open-source tools, you have to be ready for various configuration challenges.
 A self-managed logging setup requires multiple complex integrations, constant infrastructure monitoring, and significant time investment in maintenance and upgrades.
-On the other hand, commercial cloud-based log management solutions offer quicker provisioning, higher scalability, greater performance, easier integration, dedicated technical support, and all this at a much lower Total Cost of Ownership (Total Cost of Ownership).
+On the other hand, commercial log management solutions offer quicker provisioning, higher scalability, greater performance, easier integration, dedicated technical support, and all this at a much lower Total Cost of Ownership (Total Cost of Ownership).

 Best Tools for Log Aggregation and Management